 I'd also consider doing guides 'for sale' (ie. selling them with copyright) to other legal professionals or special interest groups.
 It's how I was able to get good search ranking to support my online law practice.
 A good guide can be your start to (if you are a legal professional) an online law practice like mine, or (if you are a special interest group) becoming the website where the legal last word lives.

 - (Unified) Animal Law (Ontario) Guide

-I've got two current guides (animal cruelty, dogs&cats - both dated), plus a Canadian guide on Wild Animal Law.
+I've got two current guides (animal cruelty, dogs&cats), plus a Canadian guide on Wild Animal Law.
 But it makes a lot a sense to put out one unified guide, there are lots of gaps: agricultural animals, OSPCA law, exotics, etc.

 - Family Law (Ontario)